edhayes1/FMcalc-as-a-java-subprocess/README.md

 ## Contents

-gulcalci.bin: A set of ground up losses (created using the ktools installer tests). gulout.jar: The executable to be run. gulout.java: Source code.
+gulcalci.bin: A set of ground up losses (created using the ktools installer tests).

+gulout.jar: The executable to be run.

+gulout.java: Source code.

 ## Prerequisites

-a change must be made to ktools as follows:
+A change must be made to ktools as follows:

 In ktools/src/fmcalc/main.cpp the lines